Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Median Semilattices and Local Optima

 Let us now analyze the running time of the algorithm we have just outlined for finding a local optimum in the interval $[\eta, \mu]$.
-Given SR instance $I$ and cost function $C$, we have to first compute a directed acyclic graph $H(I)$ whose transitive closure is $\mc{R}'(I)$.
+Given SR instance $I$, the cost function $C$, $S_\eta$ and $S_\mu$, we have to first compute a directed acyclic graph $H(I)$ whose transitive closure is $\mc{R}'(I)$.
 From Corollary \ref{corFindMatching}, this can be done in $O(n^3 \log n)$ time.
-It also implies that $H(I)$ has $O(n^2)$ vertices and $O(n^3 \log n)$ edges.
-Next, extract the induced subgraph containing the rotations in ${S^+_\mu}$.
-The transitive closure of this subgraph is $\mc{P}_{S^+_\mu}$ because negative rotations cannot be successors of positive rotations.
-We can now compute a maximum-cost closed subset of $\mc{P}_{S^+_\mu}$ using the algorithm Irving et al.~used for Corollary \ref{corEgal}.
+Furthermore, $H(I)$ has $O(n^2)$ vertices and $O(n^2)$ edges.
+Next, make the rotations in $S_\eta$ be the negative elements and the rotations not in $S_\eta$ be the positive elements.
+Extract the subgraph of $H(I)$ induced by the rotations in ${S^+_\mu}$.
+The transitive closure of this subgraph is $\mc{R}_{S^+_\mu}$ because negative rotations cannot be successors of positive rotations.
+Finally, compute a maximum-cost closed subset of $\mc{R}_{S^+_\mu}$ using the algorithm Irving et al.~used for Corollary \ref{corEgal}.
 The running time analysis is based on the fact that when the representation of the rotation poset has $|V|$ vertices and $|E|$ edges, the minimum cut can be obtained in $O(|V| |E| \log n)$ time.
-In our case $|V| = O(n^2)$ and $|E| = O(n^3 \log n)$ so a maximum-cost closed subset of $\mc{P}_{S^+_\mu}$ can be obtained in $O(n^5 \log n)$ time.
+In our case $|V| = O(n^2)$ and $|E| = O(n^2)$ so a maximum-cost closed subset of $\mc{R}_{S^+_\mu}$ can be obtained in $O(n^4 \log n)$ time.

-Once the maximum-cost closed subset of $\mc{P}_{S^+_\mu}$ is found, we add the negative elements of the dual pairs missing from the subset to create $S^*$.
+Once the maximum-cost closed subset of $\mc{R}_{S^+_\mu}$ is found, we add the negative elements of the dual pairs missing from the subset to create $S^*$.
 According to Corollary \ref{corFindMatching}, given $S^*$, the stable matching corresponding to $S^*$ can be obtained in $O(n^2)$ time. \end{proof}